Pitfalls and Outlooks in Using COMET: Background and Setup

-\paragraph{Data setup.} We base our experiments on the general domain translation and metrics shared tasks of WMT \citep{kocmi-etal-2023-findings,freitag-etal-2023-results}.
-The translation directions in the paper are centered around En$\leftrightarrow$De and En$\leftrightarrow$Zh, though we occasionally include other translation directions for demonstrative purposes.
+\paragraph{Data setup.} We base our experiments on the general domain translation and metrics shared tasks of WMT from 2023 \citep{kocmi-etal-2023-findings,freitag-etal-2023-results}.
+The translation directions in the paper are centred around En$\leftrightarrow$De and En$\leftrightarrow$Zh, though we occasionally include other translation directions for demonstrative purposes.

+Whenever possible, we divide all scores, including DA and model outputs, such that their output is between 0 and 1.